How Many Chapters Are in Hatchet?

 The Final Reconciliation (Chapter 20)

 When the helicopter finally slices through the canopy, the world that had been a hostile wilderness is suddenly a familiar blue sky.
 Brian’s first instinct is not relief but gratitude.
-He looks back at the forest, at the scarred trees, at the jagged line of the hatchet—his lifeline—and feels a quiet reverence.
+Worth adding: he looks back at the forest, at the scarred trees, at the jagged line of the hatchet—his lifeline—and feels a quiet reverence.
 The rescue is not a triumphant ending but a gentle acknowledgement that survival is a dialogue between man and nature, not a conquest.
 Paulsen closes the novel with a scene that is almost lyrical: Brian, hand trembling, takes the hatchet out of his pocket and places it on the ground, letting it rest in the soil as if it were a seed that will one day grow again.

 A Final Reflection on Form and Meaning